Holiday Season Scams

 Ask to inspect any gift card you purchase before you finalize the sale.
 Check to see if the activation code is exposed.
 If it is, the scammer has probably already used the card or has copied the information and will use it soon.

-As always, be aware and be cautious when enjoying the holiday season.
 Don’t get grinched!
 Stay alert and use caution to keep your money — and your information — safe.